devspace-sh/devspace/docs/pages/cli/getting-started/installation.md

 title: 1.
 Install DevSpace
 ---

-To build and deploy applications with DevSpace, you need to install DevSpace.
+DevSpace is a client-only command-line tool that runs as a single binary directly on your computer.
+DevSpace does not require any other programs or dependencies to be installed.

 ## Install DevSpace
-Install DevSpace with NPM (recommended for Windows users) or any of the platform-specific installation scripts shown below.
+Install DevSpace either via NPM (recommended for Windows) or using any of the platform-specific scripts below:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--NPM-->